grafana/k6-docs/docs/sources/next/using-k6-browser/migrating-to-k6-v0-52.md

 ## Working with k6 check

 The k6 `check` API will not `await` promises, so calling a function that returns a `Promise`, for example `locator.textContent()`, inside one of the predicates will not work.
-Instead you can work with [the jslib.k6.io's `check` utility](https://grafana.com/docs/k6/latest/javascript-api/jslib/utils/check/).
+Instead, you can work with [the jslib.k6.io's `check` utility function](https://grafana.com/docs/k6/latest/javascript-api/jslib/utils/check/).

 For example, before: